This Tempting Madness: Production

 In January 2024, it was reported that a psychological thriller film titled This Tempting Madness completed principal photography in Los Angeles, with Jennifer E. Montgomery directing and co-writing the screenplay with Andrew Davis.
-Simone Ashley, Mojean Aria, Austin Stowell, Suraj Sharma, and Zenobia Shroff joined the cast.
+The cast includes Simone Ashley, Mojean Aria, Austin Stowell, Suraj Sharma, and Zenobia Shroff.

 Music

 Rebekka Karijord had been hired to compose the score for the film.

+Release

+This Tempting Madness premiered at the 56th International Film Festival of India on November 27, 2025.
+It also screened at the Cinequest Film & Creativity Festival on March 14, 2026.
+The film was released in select theaters and on video on demand in the United States by Vertical on June 12, 2026.